Cornerstone-04/Cornerstone-04/README.md

    <a href="https://cornerstoneephraim.vercel.app/about">Resume</a>
 </p>

-- 🔭 Turning cool ideas into sleek, interactive web experiences
+- Turning cool ideas into sleek, interactive web experiences
-- ⭐️ Always open to teaming up on fun projects and experiments
+- Always open to teaming up on fun projects and experiments
-- 💬 Curious about code, design, or side projects?
+- Curious about code, design, or side projects?
 Let’s talk!

-📫 You can reach me here: fortunecornerstone@gmail.com

 <!-- <p style="margin-top: 48px">
   <h2>GitHub Stats</h2>